zakirullin/cognitive-load/README.md

 Even now, this interpretation can do more harm than good.
 This rule can be understood in as many different ways as there are people.
 Looking back at how much cognitive load a decision induces is a more clearer way.

 ## Too many shallow microservices
-We can apply the above scale-agnostic principle to microservices architecture as well.
-Too many shallow microservices won't do any good - the industry is heading towards somewhat "macroservices", i.e., services that aren't that shallow.
+This shallow-deep module principle is scale-agnostic, and we can apply it to microservices architecture.
+Too many shallow microservices won't do any good - the industry is heading towards somewhat "macroservices", i.e., services that are not so shallow (=deep).
 One of the worst and hardest to fix phenomena is so-called distributed monolith, which is often the result of this overly granular shallow separation.

 I once consulted a startup where a team of three developers introduced 17(!) microservices.
 They were 10 months behind schedule and appeared nowhere close to the public release.
 Every new requirement led to changes in 4+ microservices.
 Diagnostic difficulty in integration space skyrocketed.
 Both time to market and cognitive load were unacceptably high. `🤯`